Blanching Tomatoes for Freezing

 Begin by bringing the water in the saucepan to a boil.
 While you're waiting, remove the stem scar from the top of each tomato, then make a small X- or cross-shaped incision on the underside of each one.
 Drop the tomatoes, three or four at a time, into the boiling water.
 It should only take a little while for the skin to soften (typically between 10 seconds and a minute, depending on the size consistency of the tomatoes).

 After the tomatoes' skin becomes loose or pliable, remove them from the saucepan and promptly submerge the entire batch into the ice water.
-Keep them submerged for a few seconds -- long enough to cool -- then peel the tomatoes by hand or with the knife.
+Keep them submerged for a few seconds — long enough to cool — then peel the tomatoes by hand or with a knife.
 Start peeling the tomatoes from the incision you created earlier and work your way up.
 Place the blanched tomatoes on a paper towel or clean cloth to dry.
 Then, put them on a cookie sheet and follow the steps for freezing whole tomatoes.